darktef/darktef.github.io/_posts/2017-12-30-prawn-vs-wickedpdf.md

 ## Wicked PDF

 If you are looking for converting a html page to pdf.
-There are couple of libraries available to you, such as [http://www.princexml.com/](Prince), [wkhtmltopdf](https://wkhtmltopdf.org/) and etc. The first one is a paid service, which cost $3800 for a server license and $495 for desktop use.
+There are couple of libraries available to you, such as [Prince](http://www.princexml.com/), [wkhtmltopdf](https://wkhtmltopdf.org/) and etc. The first one is a paid service, which cost $3,800 for a server license and $495 for desktop use.
 On the other hand, wkhtmltopdf is a free open source command line tools using the Qt WebKit rendering engine.

 For personal and small business use, wkhtmltopdf is the obvious winner.

 After the installation, it is simple as `wkhtmltopdf http://google.com google.pdf`.

 There are two gems based on wkhtmltopdf cli, [pdfkit](https://github.com/pdfkit/pdfkit) and [Wicked PDF](https://github.com/mileszs/wicked_pdf).
-I did not use pdfkit before, Wicked PDF is suggested to me as it handles dependence better.
+Wicked PDF is suggested to me as it handles dependence better.
 So I went with it, and am pretty happy with the decision.

 ### Set up